Use this to search the site! Just type your request in the blank and click!

 I searched for this recipe a few years ago, in 2014.
 See: 12-05-2014

 I wasn't able to find an authentic recipe then, and I'm afraid that I can't add anything new today.
 There are a few recipes on the web that use the name "Old Hickory House" in describing their Brunswick stew recipes, but when you read the details, they have actually nothing more than claims that they "taste like" the Old Hickory House stew.
-None of them can actually be traced back to "Old Hickory House," and as you say, those recipes include okra or potatoes or Lima beans or one or more of those, which Old Hickory House's stew does not.
+None of them can actually be traced back to "Old Hickory House," and as you say, those recipes include okra or potatoes or Lima beans or a combination of those, which Old Hickory House's stew does not.
 I also searched for a Brunswick stew recipe from JR's Log House or Oga's, similarly with no success.
 Note, however, that JR's Log House's menu says that their stew contains potatoes, so it is not the same, anyhow.
 From their menu at: 12-05-2014

 A recipe from J.R.’s grandfather’s kitchen: corn, tomatoes, potatoes, onions, and barbecue pork, beef and chicken.